kiran-kumarb/static_code_analysis_lab5/reflection.md

 ### 4. What tangible improvements did you observe in the code quality, readability, or potential robustness after applying the fixes?

-After applying the fixes, the code became:
+After applying the fixes, the code became

 -   **More readable:** with proper naming conventions, spacing, and docstrings.